Introduction:

 The Importance of Early Intervention

-- Restore brain connections through neuroplasticity.
+Strengthen brain connections through neuroplasticity

-- Build compensatory strategies for daily life.
+Build useful compensatory strategies

-- Improve confidence in speaking, remembering, and social interactions.
+Improve confidence in communicating and remembering

-- Reduce frustration for both the individual and their family.
+Reduce frustration for both the individual and their family

 Types of Memory and Communication Help